OmKeshri/customer-management-system-C/README.md

     - payment_mode(): Prints the final receipt with all details, including cancelled items and taxes.
 - Main Function: Manages the overall flow of the program, including customer information input and calling other functions as needed.

+# Contributing
+Feel free to fork this repository and contribute by submitting a pull request.
+For major changes, please open an issue first to discuss what you would like to change.